abudesai/rt_rec_base_surprise_co_clustering/README.md

 This is a collaborative filtering algorithm based on co-clustering.
 See:
 Thomas George and Srujana Merugu.
 A scalable collaborative filtering framework based on co-clustering.
 2005.

-The recommender starts by trying to find matrices $U,S,V$ that best represents the user-item rating matrix $A$, where $A = USV^T$.
-SVD is a matrix factorisation technique, which reduces the number of features of a dataset by reducing the space dimension from N-dimension to K-dimension.

 The data preprocessing step includes indexing and standardization.
 Numerical values (ratings) are also scaled to [0,1] using min-max scaling.

 During the model development process, the algorithm was trained and evaluated on a variety of datasets such as jester, anime, book-crossing, modcloth, amazon electronics, and movies.